prasadchavansaecomp-prog/customer_behavior_analysis/README.md

 ## 📌 Overview
 This project analyzes customer shopping behavior using transactional data to uncover patterns in spending, product preferences, discounts, and subscription behavior.
-The goal is to derive actionable business insights using Python, SQL, and Power BI.
+The objective is to generate actionable business insights using Python, SQL, and Power BI.

 ---